Spebby/javatest/README.md

 Let me break down specifically why this code sucks.
 1. It doesn't implement any __SOLID__ or __OOD__ principles (at least not on purpose) until *at least* "Spheres".
-2. I overuse Switch statements when I'd be better using a Hashmap or something else.
-I stop doing this in "Array of Light"
+2. Overuse of Switch statements when a Hashmap would be better
+3. Use of For Loops instead of inbuilt functions for simple tasks (ex.
+IndexOf/Substring)
-3. Overly Long lines and God Objects
+4. Overly long lines and God Objects
-4. Obsession with making short classes have less lines no matter how much it destroys readability
+5. Obsession with making short classes have less lines no matter how much it destroys readability (i have stopped doing this)
-5. Limited Cargo Cult Programming (cobbled together from stack overflow results online, modified a fair amount of it myself or rewrote it, but there are some cases in the code)
+6. Limited Cargo Cult Programming (cobbled together from stack overflow results online, modified a fair amount of it myself or rewrote it, but there are some cases in the code)
-6. God Objects/Managers
+7. God Objects/Managers
-7. Feeder Classes to side step Static restrictions
+8. Feeder Classes to side step Static restrictions
-8. Never using Static (even when it would be beneficial to use them)
+9. Never using Static (even when it would be beneficial to use them)
-9. Overuse & misuse of Inheritance
+10. Misuse of Inheritance
-10. someother stuff idk
+11. someother stuff idk

 Originally programmed in BlueJ & VSCode.